Two-Loop Anomalous Dimensions in the LEFT: Dimension-Six Four-Fermion Operators in NDR: Details of the calculation and results

 The two-loop ADMs in the symmetric bases, as obtained thus far, are only valid for $n_q=5$, given that the structure of the basis itself depends on the number of active fermions.
 The symmetric bases also allow for a trivial transformation of the ADMs when decoupling heavy fermions from the LEFT.
 As already discussed, decoupling a flavor in a symmetric basis impacts the ADM in a trivial way, namely by removing the corresponding rows and columns.
 The penguin ADMs for the $\Delta F=1^{\bar f f}$ sectors in the LEFT(4) and the LEFT(3) follow then quite straightforwardly.

 In each case, once the full penguin ADMs have been obtained to NLO in the symmetric bases, one can perform a final change of basis to the JMS basis, and thus obtain the final result.
-This is only needed, however, in the case of the down-type basis, given that the lepton and up-quark symmetric bases correspond already to their JMS counterparts.
+This is not needed in the case of the up-type symmetric basis, however, given that it corresponds already to its JMS counterpart.
 Finally, the ADMs for the chirally-flipped sectors are identical to the ones derived above.